opensearch-project/opensearch-py/USER_GUIDE.md

 print(response)
 ```

-## Using High-level Python client
+## Using DSL features from opensearch-dsl-py
-High-level python client is now merged into Low-level python client.
-Thus, opensearch-py supports creating and indexing documents, searching with and without filters, and updating documents using queries.[High-level Python client documentation](https://opensearch.org/docs/latest/clients/python-high-level/).
+opensearch-dsl-py client is now merged into the opensearch-py client.
+Thus, opensearch-py supports creating and indexing documents, searching with and without filters, and updating documents using queries.
+See [opensearch-dsl-py client documentation](https://opensearch.org/docs/latest/clients/python-high-level/) for details.

 All the APIs newly added from opensearch-dsl-py are listed in [docs](https://github.com/opensearch-project/opensearch-py/tree/main/docs/source/api-ref).

-In the below example, 'Search' API from High-level Python Client is used.
+In the below example, [Search API](https://github.com/opensearch-project/opensearch-py/blob/main/opensearchpy/helpers/search.py) from opensearch-dsl-py client is used.

 ### Searching for documents with filters